hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - -> Use logical considerations about derivability relations instead
 - Use of language:
   - Corroboration stm: stm p follows from the (non-contradictory) conjunction of t and b
-  - Falsifying stm: a theory is contradicted by a certain set of accepted basic stm
+  - Falsifying stm: a theory is contradicted by a certain set of accepted basic stms
   - Acceptance of basic stms as the result of a conventional decision
 - 'True' and 'false' to be used as logical, not empirical concepts
 - -> Timeless: describe or appraise a stm irrespective of any changes in the empirical world